slashid/gate-examples/oauth2-openapi/README.md

 Long-lived and overly privileged API keys are one of the primary sources of data breaches today.
 As a result, enterprise companies' RFPs are increasingly requiring vendors to protect their APIs using two-legged or three-legged OAuth 2.0 flows with fine-grained access control.

-In this blog post, we'll demonstrate how to quickly add and enforce client credentials for your APIs to comply with two-legged OAuth 2.0 flow requirements, including out-of-the-box fine-grained access control.
+In this guide, we'll demonstrate how to quickly add and enforce client credentials for your APIs to comply with two-legged OAuth 2.0 flow requirements, including out-of-the-box fine-grained access control.

 While there are many choices of Authorization Server, including SlashID, that can provision client credentials and access tokens,